Motion by mean curvature from Glauber-Kawasaki dynamics with speed change

-The main result \cite[Theorem 2.1]{EFHPS} is the counterpart of Theorem \ref{thm:main} in which the Kawasaki dynamics are replaced with the zero-range process.
-In particular, the limiting equation \eqref{MCF} is the same.
-In fact, we can reuse several steps in the proof of \cite[Theorem 2.1]{EFHPS}.
-In that proof, the following auxiliary equation is used.
-Let $u^N(t) = \{u^N(t,x)\in [0,1]\}_{x\in \T_N^d}$ be the solution of the discretized version of \eqref{eq:RD-b} given by
+As remarked in the introduction, the main result \cite[Theorem 2.1]{EFHPS} is the counterpart of Theorem \ref{thm:main} when the Kawasaki dynamics are replaced with the zero-range process.
+In particular, the limiting equation \eqref{MCF} is of the same form.
+In fact, we can use a similar breakdown of the proof of Theorem \ref{thm:main} as for the proof of \cite[Theorem 2.1]{EFHPS}.